Decorating for Clients with Asthma or Allergies

 When redecorating a space for people with respiratory problems, it’s imperative to use products with no VOCs (Volatile Organic Compounds) and do not off-gas.
 Some products seem innocent but the off-gassing creates an extremely toxic environment.
 VOCs shouldn’t preclude you from ordering the furniture that best fits your needs, but be sure to request low or no-emitting finishes, components, and upholstery.

-All of your bedding – from the decorative throw pillows to the duvet – should be removable and machine washable.
+All of your bedding – from the decorative throw pillows to the duvet – should be removable and machine washable to mitigate allergies.
 It’s much more hygienic and cost effective than dry cleaning, especially if pets share your bedroom.
 If you have an upholstered headboard or other upholstered furniture in your bedroom, consider getting slipcovers made so you can launder them.
 If you’re purchasing new furniture, I suggest using leather or faux leather.
 Leather adds warmth and texture, and will not harbor allergens like fabric.

 The furnishings in your bedroom should be streamlined and simple.
 With fewer creases and crevices in your room, there are fewer places for dust and allergens to hide.
-While many clients like to add ‘glamour’ to master suites, we can achieve that without heavy furniture, fabric tufting and draperies.
+While many clients like to add ‘glamour’ to primary suites, we can achieve that without heavy furniture, fabric tufting and draperies.

 Invest in bedside tables that have ample interior storage.
 This will allow you to store your bedside amenities like tissues, books, reading glasses and hand lotion where it is easily accessible but kept away from the dust.